New Jersey Expungement Attorney

 The most important of these parties is the NJ State Police.
 Once they receive the expungement order, they will correct their records to conform with the exact language of the expungement order.
 This is why it is crucial to ensure the petition is 100% accurate.
 In a few months’ time, your NJ expungement attorney will receive a final confirmation letter from the NJSP.
 This letter will confirm that the process has been concluded.

 Even if a judge dismisses your charges, your arrest record still exists.
 This record can cause problems with future employment.
 Anyone who runs a background check on you will see this arrest record.
 In order to clear your record, you must request an expungement of all records related to the dismissed charge.

 The first such situation exists if you merely arrested or charged with an offense, but the charges were later dismissed.
-Here, you may apply for an expungement right away.
+Here, you may apply for expungement right away.
 However, if the charges were dismissed following completion of a diversionary program, it is is not automatic or simple.
-Diversionary programs include include conditional discharge or dismissal.
+Diversionary programs include conditional discharge or dismissal.
 They also include the pre trial intervention program.
 You must wait six (6) months from the dismissal date if your charges were dismissed through a diversionary program.

 There is a newer option for expedited expungement of cases that are “straight dismissed.”
 In such a case, you should make an application to the court for automatic expungement.
 That can be done by completing this form.
-Once you request this expungement in NJ, the court must order automatic expungement of all records for that offense.
+Once you request this expungement in NJ, the court must order the automatic expungement of all records for that offense.
 There is no waiting period.
 Your attorney should request expungement at the time your case is dismissed.
 If you fail to do so, you can file a later petition for expungement through the regular process.